Get Started with FedEx Web Services

 Quick steps to migrate your application to FedEx Web Services.

-The FedEx Developer Resource Center has everything you’ll need to get started.
-If you don’t have a username and password, click “Register Now” to take advantage of all of the technical resources within the FedEx Developer Resource Center.
+- The FedEx Developer Resource Center has everything you’ll need to get started.
+If you don’t have a username and password, click “Sign up now!” to take advantage of all of the technical resources within the FedEx Developer Resource Center.

 Visit the FedEx Developer Resource Center

-Once you have logged in to the FedEx Developer Resource Center, select the FedEx Web Services for Shipping item at the top of the page.
-Then select “Develop and Test Your Application.”
+- Once you have logged in to the FedEx Developer Resource Center, select the FedEx Web Services.
+Then select “Develop and Test” and click the “Get your test key button”.

 Develop and Test Your Application